Paint Your Plate Lesson Plan Grade 3 – Where Do Our Vegetables and Fruit Come From?

 Reference: The Ontario Curriculum, Grades 1-8, Health and Physical Education, 2019

 Grade 3.
-B1.3 Assess the benefits and limitation of locally grown food B.2.1 describe the basic needs of plants, including the need for air, water, light, heat, nutrients, and space, and identify environmental conditions that may threaten plant survival
+B1.3 Assess the benefits and limitations of locally grown food B.2.1 Describe the basic needs of plants, including the need for air, water, light, heat, nutrients, and space, and identify environmental conditions that may threaten plant survival

 Reference: The Ontario Curriculum, Grades 1-8, Science and Technology, 2022